 3. Flue Cap, Screen, and Crown

-Finally, the flue cap, screen and crown (all at the top of the chimney) should be maintained so as to prevent sparks from escaping the flue pipe and rodents and other pests from entering and nesting within it.
+Finally, the flue cap, screen and crown (all at the top of the chimney) should be maintained to prevent sparks from escaping the flue pipe and rodents and other pests from entering and nesting within it.
+These components also play a key role in chimney safety and weather protection.

 What Are the Types of Chimneys?